 Top tip: Develop a mandatory onboarding process that can be applied across the business and then incorporate requirements for each department as required.
 Set-up a buddy system and, most importantly, take the time to get to know your employees.

 Over the next 12 months, we can expect to see salaries rise as managers strive to improve retention.
-According to the benchmark survey, a third of respondents will use remuneration to improve retention over the next year, meanwhile, a third also hopes to attract in-demand skills.
+According to the benchmark survey, a third of respondents will use remuneration to improve retention over the next year, meanwhile, another third also hopes to attract in-demand skills.

 Have you reviewed your payroll?
 Don’t let it drop to the bottom of your list of HR priorities, employers need to be competitive when it comes to salary, going above and beyond the 2% increase that employees can expect in line with the Consumers Price Index (CPI).